 What differentiates Concert Grand pianos from other grand pianos is that the instrument has to usually satisfy the demands of large theaters and halls, as well as those of the professional pianists who are performing.
 So what are those demands?
 In the case of a concert grand, size does matter.
 The size of the soundboard and the length of strings influence the tonal quality of a piano.
 Concert pianos are big pianos because larger soundboard and longer strings produce greater volume and resonance of tone.
 Principally, longer grands sound better.
 It isn’t just the bass, it’s the depth of the mid-register too.

 European grand pianos are noted for their excellence.
-The Fazioli from Italy, the Austrian Bosendorfer, the German Bluthner and Bechstein, and the Czech Petrof brands have become known as classics as a result of limited production, superior materials, and unparalleled craftsmanship; their quality is unmatched.
+The Fazioli from Italy, the Austrian Bosendorfer, the German Bluthner and Bechstein, and the Hungarian Boganyi brands have become known as classics as a result of limited production, superior materials, and unparalleled craftsmanship; their quality is unmatched.

 Euro Pianos Naples specializes in European instruments and has supplied some of largest venues and most famous artists with these prized instruments.